westoun/gospl/README.md

 ## Usage

-As the name suggests, GOSPL is a declarative programming language that enables its user to develop oracles for Grover's algorithm without any knowledge of quantum gates and qubits.
+GOSPL (Grover Oracle Specific Programming Language) is a declarative programming language that enables its user to develop Grover oracle for constraint satisfaction problems without any knowledge of quantum gates and qubits.

 The following code snippet shows how GOSPL can be used to derive an oracle circuit for the [map/graph coloring problem](https://en.wikipedia.org/wiki/Graph_coloring) of the [territories of Australia](https://en.wikipedia.org/wiki/States_and_territories_of_Australia).